-Kim Jong Un to visit Putin in Russia for weapons talks - US
+Ukraine war: Kim Jong Un 'to visit Putin in Russia for weapons talks

 "Kim Jong Un is completely paranoid about his personal security.
 He goes to great lengths to keep his movements secret and if it's known that he's planning to go to Vladivostok to meet President Putin, he's likely just to cancel the whole thing," he said.

-Pyongyang knows that Moscow is "desperate" for munitions, and the price that North Korea will ask for them will be "eye-wateringly high", he added.
+Pyongyang knows that Moscow is "desperate" for munitions and the price that North Korea will ask for them will be "eye-wateringly high", he added.

 While North Korea has stockpiles of weapons "they're in very poor condition", he added.